Jesus Christ, Our Savior and Redeemer

 How Can I Be a Disciple of Jesus Christ?

 In Doctrine and Covenants 41:5, a disciple of Jesus Christ is defined as someone who has received Christ’s teachings and lives by what they know to be true.
-This means that being a disciple of Jesus Christ is not a passive process.
+This means that becoming a disciple of Jesus Christ is not a passive process.
 In fact, Elder Bruce C. Hafen stated that we must “strain every spiritual muscle” in being Jesus Christ’s disciples (“A Disciple’s Journey,” February 5, 2008).
 We must put forth effort to learn Christ’s teachings and then consciously try to follow them throughout our lives.

 BLOG POSTWhere We Live Is Holy Land

 The Life and Teachings of Jesus Christ

-Jesus’s public ministry of three years began when He was 30 years old.
+Jesus’s public ministry of three years began when He was thirty years old.
 During this time, He was baptized to set an example, even though He was sinless.
 He taught others about the importance of humility, service, and prayer.
 He cleansed human souls, gave sight to the blind, healed the sick, calmed the raging sea, and raised people from the dead.

 These speeches tell stories of Christ’s life and further discuss His teachings.
 Through His teachings, you can come to better understand your relationship with Heavenly Father.